AlphaHydrae/docco-central/INDEX.md

-This documentation index page was generated from the project's list of source files and its `README.md`.
+Annotated source index generated from the project's source files and its `README.md`.
 This paragraph was taken from `INDEX.md`.
 Check out the readme on the right to find out how to customize your documentation.